ceejbot/soulsy/README.md

 - [x] Add more Rust debug-level logging for happy-path cases.
 - [x] Review the 20-or-so TODO items noted in code comments.
 - [x] User docs, for the readme and for the Nexus page.
+- [x] Is there an official way to show a textual feedback message in SkyUI?
+I'm using it.
+- [x] Consider getting more testers.

 ## License